Skip to main content

 Garden Rosalyn

-Garden Rosalyn is in its fourth year as part of the Skagit Valley Tulip Festival.
+Garden Rosalyn is in its fifth year as part of the Skagit Valley Tulip Festival.
 This venue showcases its several varieties of tulips on 7 acres.
 The garden also features hand-planted designs with lots of charming details.

 Kids will love the pond with its resident family of geese and ducks.
 Don’t miss the charming windmill and gift shop.

-Hours: The garden is open daily, 8 a.m.–7 p.m.
+Hours: The garden is open daily beginning April 1, 8 a.m.–7 p.m.

 Location: 16648 Jungquist Rd., Mount Vernon